jonathanherr/Vavehl/README.md

 Javascript objects being built as test using a nodejs server to support standalone development - to later be ported to Unity once basic functionality for various parts exist.

-NOte that the "bugs" project is a simple AI test world.
+Note that the "bugs" project is a simple AI test world.
 Just some balls that move randomly(looks quite brownian) and have line of sight, simple statemachines(not working yet) and physics enabled.